jakeogh/shell-command-lock/README.md

  - http://apenwarr.ca/log/?m=201012#13
  - https://news.ycombinator.com/item?id=2000349

-###Notes:
+###Design notes:

-- This script attempts to strictly POSIX (no extensions) compliant.
+- This script attempts to be strictly POSIX (no extensions) compliant.
-- It does not depend on bash specific features.
+- This script does not depend on bash specific features.
-- Redirection using noclobber is the atomic locking primitive used instead of mkdir because in it's faster.
+- Redirection using noclobber is the atomic locking primitive instead of mkdir because in it's faster.

 ###Benchmarks (mkdir vs noclobber):
 ``` sh